 Any negative thought if it takes on meat and weight can become intrusive.
 If you have thought for the first time that you are a terrible person, it has no weight behind it, but if you keep thinking about it, looking for evidence to either support it or contradict it, it starts to take on significance.
 By repeatedly thinking about it, you are adding meat to the bare bones of the thought; it is becoming one of the building blocks of your inner experience.

-In the example, a person either applied for a job or not, depending on the thought in their head, their behaviour in the real world and how they felt about themselves depended on a thought process.
+In the example, a person either applied for a job or not, depending on their thought.
+Their behaviour in the real world and how they felt about themselves depended on a thought process.

 Likewise, if the thought you are a terrible person takes on weight, it starts to change how you feel about yourself and affects the decisions you make in the real world regarding your life.